Dasharo/docs/docs/dasharo-tools-suite/documentation/running.md

 !!! warning

-    Because of misconfigured iPXE on some firmware releases, booting over HTTPS is impossible, and the above command will fail.
+    On some firmware releases, booting over HTTPS is not possible because of misconfigured iPXE, and the above command will fail.
 In that case, we recommend downloading the DTS image to USB.
 If you feel there is no risk of an MITM attack, you can proceed with `http://boot.dasharo.com/dts/nightly.ipxe` at your own risk.

 ## Bootable USB stick